menu

 Slater is a very small city located in the state of Missouri.
 With a population of 1,802 people and just one neighborhood, Slater is the 291st largest community in Missouri.

-When you are in Slater, you'll notice that it is more blue-collar than most other communities in America.
-52.92% of Slater’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Slater is generally considered to be a blue-collar town.
+52.92% of the Slater workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Slater is a city of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in Slater who work in office and administrative support (11.41%), management occupations (8.89%), and sales jobs (8.75%).

 The percentage of adults in Slater who are college-educated is close to the national average for all communities of 21.84%: 19.00% of the adults in Slater have a bachelor's degree or advanced degree.